 The Ecosystems Knowledge Network was launched in January 2012.
 From 2012 to 2014, the Network was developed as a project administered by the Centre for Ecology and Hydrology in partnership with the University of Exeter and Countryscape.
 It now operates as a Charitable Incorporated Organisation, registered with the Charities Commission for England and Wales (No. 1159867) and the Office of the Scottish Charity Regulator (No. SC045732).

 The Network is commitment number 87 in HM Government's 2011 Natural Environment White Paper for England, Securing the Value of Nature.
-Our work in sharing knowledge about how to manage the environment as an asset was recognised by the Chartered Institute for Ecology and Environmental Management in 2016, which awarded a Best Practice Award for Knowledge Sharing.
+Our work was commended in the ENDS Impact Awards 2017.